 Cookery school, farm, petanque pitch, gardens, free WiFi throughout.
-In rooms: TV and DVD player, free bottled water, Nespresso coffee machine, kettle and a selection of teas, Miller Harris bath products.
+In rooms: TV and DVD player, free bottled water, Nespresso coffee machine, kettle and a selection of teas, True Grace bath products.
 Tallet and Old Walls cottages have a wood-burning stove.

 Our favourite rooms

 Set under beamed eaves, Nepeta is decorated in an earthy palette; it's dotted with antiques from Tetbury, but in such a way that it feels like you could be settled in amid your own collection.
-In the ensuite, you can play chess in the bath tub, and the shower's skylight lets you stargaze while you scrub.
+You can play chess in the freestanding bath tub, or stargaze through the shower's skylight as you scrub.
 If you desire rustic seclusion, check in to Tallet, a pretty stone cottage in Thyme's courtyard with a log burner to warm winter nights and an alfresco dining area for sunny afternoons.

 Wellies and a casual ensemble for rambles through the farm.
 Clear a little space in your suitcase for Thyme’s generous home-made treats, including little bottles of elderflower cordial or jars of jam.